|

 Jeff Ball, and Peter Phippen.
 I got a few solid body, fully

-puts extra lamellae on so one thing I want to do is work
+who often puts extra lamellae on so one thing I want to

-more with original songs while playing these.
-My latest
+do is work more with original songs while playing these.

-obsession though is working with an electric ilimba that
+My latest obsession though is working with an electric ilimba

-David Bellinger made for me that has a 4 octave range and
+that David Bellinger made for me that has a 4 octave range

 When I work with composer and hammer dulcimer